What are subagents?

 Actions and connections

-- If a user doesn’t have access to a subagent, the subagent call will show an access denied message.
+- If a user doesn’t have access to a subagent, the subagent call shows an access denied message.
 The user can then request access directly from the conversation.

 When to use subagents